 Read reviews on TripAdvisor

 It is what I would call shabby chic.
 The room walls are nicely decorated in gray and the beds made in wooden.
 They also have private cabañas in the garden and they have a lovely access to the water.
 What I love the most is their attention to the environment and ecological practices.
 They also have a great vegan restaurant.

 HOTELS IN BACALAR ALONG THE COAST ( Avenida 1)

 This is one of my favourite among the little boutique hotels.
 Situate in a peaceful area of the lagoon almost by the end of the coastal road, the rooms are spacious with minimal but fancy decorations, almost all in wooden.
 The ones on the first floor can have a peak to the lagoon.
 You have access to the water through a beautiful garden and you can lay down on fancy beach chairs on a patio right on the transparent blue water.
 I find it one of the best property in terms of quality/price.

 This is one of the most known.
 I wasn’t particularly wowed by the rooms which I found just regularly nice and nothing fancy.
 Although they have a beautiful gardens and elegant water facilities like patios, piers and beach chairs.
 The restaurants is also known as one of the best in town.

-If you see it from the water you cannot missed for the colourful facade.
+If you see it from the water you cannot miss for the colorful facade.
 They have chairs on the mown for sunbathing and a little pier for access to the water.
-The rooms are ok, but with shared bathroom, just FYI.
-The also have a family room on the other side of the road with private bathroom as well.
+The rooms are ok, but with a shared bathroom, just FYI.
+They also have a family room on the other side of the road with a private bathroom as well.

 This is a cute little property of 8 rooms.
 All are facing the lagoon although not all of them have a view.
 The bedrooms are minimal but cute and the pier on the lake is long and spacious with lots of hammocks where you can hang out and relax at the soothing view of the water.